-Except for scratch paper, graph paper, periodic tables, and writing utensils, the test administrator should not give students additional materials during the test administration without the prior written consent of the Annual Testing Program.
+Except for scratch paper, graph paper, periodic tables, writing utensils, and student access codes (if used), the test administrator should not give students additional materials during the test administration, unless they are materials associated with an accommodation or a designated feature, without the prior written consent of the Annual Testing Program.
 Only supplemental materials specified in the appropriate test administration guide (or published supplements or updates) may be used during the test administration.
-Books, textbooks, thesauruses, bookmarks, multiplication tables, number lines, music, cameras, cell phones, personal learning devices, personal computers (if not used for testing), smartpens, smartwatches, or any other electronic devices are prohibited during the administration of any test in the Annual Testing Program.
+Students must turn off and appropriately store all cell phones and other electronic devices during the test administration.
+Books, bookmarks, multiplication tables, notes, number lines, cameras, cell phones, personal learning devices, personal computers (if not used for testing), smart glasses, smart pens, smartwatches, or anything not approved by the Annual Testing Program are prohibited during the administration of any test.
+Students are not permitted to use electronic reading devices while there are students still testing in the same room.